Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1300D: bad heel, but managed to make the entire hiero from 00/02
 - 1300E: bad heel, don’t need beard, a bit craggy, too much detail, but managed to make the entire hiero from 02
 - 1300F: craggy
+- 13012: a bit craggy, per 022ex, arms a bit more tucked
 - 13019: lots of bugs (beard, hair…)
 - 1301B: beard god→king, enlarged triangular thing, aligned staff to feet
 - 1301C: craggy